irony/pureact/README.md

-# Pureact - what React should have been if we knew what it was when we discovered it
+# Pureact - what React should have been if we knew what it was when it was discovered

 This is very small implementation of the idea of React+Redux with a very light weight approach.
 The result is a lightweight lib (65 lines of code, 10kb incl dependencies gzipped) and superfast (based on snabbdom) with batteries included (a lightweight version of redux).